offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

    Kinds/Job/User-defined Labels (Job cleanup strategies)
    ```

- * *Unexpected concurrency*: Even if `spec.concurrency` and `spec.completions` are both set to 1, there are cases where a job may launch more than once.
+ * *Unexpected concurrency*: Even if `concurrency` and `completions` fields are both set to 1, there are cases where a job may launch more than once.
 As such, a job's pods should be tolerant of concurrency.

  * *`activeDeadlineSeconds` confusion*: There's an `activeDeadlineSeconds` that can go in the pod template as well which is different from the job's `activeDeadlineSeconds`.
 Don't confuse the two.